-Another benefit of routines as a way to prevent misbehavior is its consistency.
-Children thrive with predictability and routine.
-They don’t like not knowing what’s next, or feeling anxious about chaos and change.
+Children also thrive with predictability and routine.
+They don’t like not knowing what’s next, or feeling anxious about potential chaos and change.

 In an ironic twist, the consistency of a routine actually allows for more flexibility.
 Yup—the more you follow a routine, the more your child will be willing to go with the flow.

 After all, your child has been following the same routine at home for weeks and months.
 She sees any changes—a vacation, a whole day at the beach—as a thrill, not a threat to normalcy.
-And she can even mimic the routine she’s grown used to away from home.
+She can even mimic the routine she’s grown used to away from home.

-Routines ensure you’re meeting her basic needs and offers the consistency she craves.
+Routines ensure you’re meeting her basic needs with the consistency she craves.

-It’s much too easy for us to react when our kids misbehave.
+It’s too easy to react when our kids misbehave.
 This morning, my six-year-old threw a surprise tantrum because he wasn’t the first to wake up.

 I felt frustrated and impatient.
 But I had to ask myself why he could be behaving this way.